ethanolivertroy/oscal-cli/README.md

 This project is in the public domain.
 See [LICENSE.md](LICENSE.md) for details.

+## Acknowledgments

+This project is a Go rewrite of NIST's [oscal-cli](https://github.com/usnistgov/oscal-cli), originally written in Java.
+Thanks to NIST and the OSCAL team for their work on the original tool and the OSCAL specification.

 ## Related Projects

 - [NIST OSCAL](https://pages.nist.gov/OSCAL/) - Official OSCAL specification
+- [oscal-cli (Java)](https://github.com/usnistgov/oscal-cli) - NIST's original Java CLI (this project's inspiration)
 - [liboscal-java](https://github.com/usnistgov/liboscal-java) - NIST's Java OSCAL library
 - [go-oscal](https://github.com/defenseunicorns/go-oscal) - Defense Unicorns Go OSCAL library